Jguan10/GymMaster/README.md

 ![workout](https://github.com/Jguan10/GymMaster/blob/main/gifs/workout.gif)

-A cutting-edge fitness application that combines AI coaching, real-time form correction, and social competition to transform your workout experience.
+A cutting-edge workout tracker that combines AI coaching and real-time form correction to transform your workout experience.

 # What does it do?